tjanczuk/edge/README.md

 Read through the [install script](https://raw.githubusercontent.com/tjanczuk/edge/mono/tools/ubuntu_12.04_clean_install.sh) and cherry pick the steps you need.
 Here are some gotchas:

-* The Mono 3.4.0 source code tarball misses one file which the install script manually adds.
-For background on the missing file see [here](http://stackoverflow.com/questions/22844569/build-error-mono-3-4-0-centos).
 * If you need to build Mono, make sure to run `ldconfig` afterwards, otherwise the garbage collection libraries may not load.
 * To make sure Mono can load the standard C library, run `sudo ln -s -f /lib/x86_64-linux-gnu/libc.so.6 /lib/x86_64-linux-gnu/libc.so`.
 For background on that step, see how [Mono loads native libraries](http://www.mono-project.com/Interop_with_Native_Libraries) or just [cut to the chase](http://stackoverflow.com/questions/14359981/mono-and-unmanaged-code-in-ubuntu).